Leigh Diffey: 2003–2012: Speed Channel and return to Network Ten

 In 2001, Diffey moved to the US to cover the American-based open-wheel racing CART series, while still working for the BBC.
 Two years later in 2003, Diffey made a full-time move to the States when he was hired by Speed Channel, which later simply became "Speed".
 At Speed, Diffey was the play-by-play announcer for the network's coverage of the Speed World Challenge, the American Le Mans Series, the Rolex Sports Car Series, the Rolex Grand-Am Cup, the SCCA Trans-Am Series, and a regular anchor of The Speed Report and Speed Center.
 Diffey occasionally filled in for Speed commentator Bob Varsha during the network's Formula One broadcasts.
 He also commentated selected rounds of the AMA Superbike and AMA Motocross Championships.

 Diffey worked with Speed to call several sports car races during his tenure with the network, including the 24 Hours of Daytona and the 24 Hours of Le Mans.
-While at Speed, Diffey also occasionally returned to Network Ten in Australia as a regular host for the network's nightly sports wrap, Sports Tonight.
+During this time, Diffey also worked with Network Ten in Australia as a regular host for the network's nightly sports wrap, Sports Tonight.
 He also covered other two other sports for the Australian network: sailing, hosting coverage of the Sydney to Hobart Yacht Race, and golf, which he covered for five years.
 In 2011 alone, he covered no fewer than sixteen individual divisions of motorsport on Speed.